[Updated for the 'Winter Economy Plan' announced by the UK's finance minister (the Chancellor) on 24 September 2020]

 Emergency tax measures were introduced in the UK in March 2020; but ultimately these were relatively limited as compared to measures introduced by other jurisdictions, principally comprising limited deferrals of VAT and income tax payments and a one-year business rates holiday for certain businesses in the retail, hospitality and leisure sectors.
-HMRC (the UK tax authority) already had in place a “Time to Pay” scheme for use on a case-by-case basis, and it is reported that over 70,000 new tax deferral arrangements have been agreed under this scheme.
+According to UK government statistics, over half a million businesses have made use of the VAT deferral option alone, resulting in around £30bn of deferred VAT payments.
+HMRC (the UK tax authority) already had in place a 'Time to Pay' scheme for use on a case-by-case basis, and it is reported that over 70,000 new tax deferral arrangements have been agreed under this scheme.

 Phase 2: additional economic support

-As the UK starts to emerge from the lockdown restrictions, the government has turned its attention to reinvigorating the UK economy.
-The UK Chancellor recently announced further (limited) tax measures as part of a summer economic update as follows:
+As the UK started to emerge from the initial lockdown restrictions, the government turned its attention to reinvigorating the UK economy.
+The UK Chancellor announced further (limited) tax measures as part of a summer economic update in July 2020 as follows:

-- Temporary VAT rate reduction: Supplies of food and non-alcoholic drinks from restaurants, pubs, bars, cafés and similar premises and supplies of accommodation and admission to attractions, which are otherwise subject to the standard UK VAT rate of 20%, will be subject to the reduced VAT rate of 5% for the six month period from 15 July 2020 to 12 January 2021; and
+- Temporary VAT rate reduction.
+Supplies of food and non-alcoholic drinks from restaurants, pubs, bars, cafés and similar premises and supplies of accommodation and admission to attractions, which are otherwise subject to the standard UK VAT rate of 20 per cent, will be subject to the reduced VAT rate of 5 per cent for the period from 15 July 2020 to 31 March 2021 (extended from the original end date of 12 January 2021 as part of the Winter Economy Plan).

-- Temporary increase in residential stamp duty land tax (SDLT) nil rate band: The nil rate SDLT band for purchases of residential property in England and Northern Ireland has been increased from £125,000 to £500,000 for the period 8 July 2020 to 31 March 2021.
-Corresponding measures have subsequently been introduced in Scotland and Wales to raise the nil rand bands for land and buildings transaction tax and land transaction tax to £250,000.
+- Temporary increase in residential stamp duty land tax (SDLT) nil-rate band.
+The nil-rate SDLT band for purchases of residential property in England and Northern Ireland has been increased from £125,000 to £500,000 for the period 8 July 2020 to 31 March 2021.
+Corresponding measures were subsequently introduced in Scotland and Wales to raise the nil-rate bands for land and buildings transaction tax and land transaction tax to £250,000.

 The bill for the UK’s COVID-19 support measures is mounting.
-Documents accompanying the summer economic statement calculate the cost of the direct fiscal support measures implemented at £158.7bn.
-New employment support measures announced to assist employers as the CJRS ends in October 2020 will add to that bill, while the newly announced tax measures will decrease tax revenues rather than add to the pot.
-It is predicted that the UK Government’s budget deficit – the difference between its spending and income from taxes and other sources – will exceed an eye-watering £300bn in 2020/21, equivalent to around 15% of GDP.
+Documents accompanying the summer economic update calculated the cost of the direct fiscal support measures implemented at £158.7bn.
+New employment support measures announced to assist employers as the CJRS ends in October 2020, now including the new Job Support Scheme, will add to that bill, while the tax measures described above will decrease tax revenues rather than add to the pot.

 Phase 3: further economic stimulus measures and revenue raising measures